Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/6-build-linux-sw-for-ps.md

     - [Debug Linux Application from Vitis IDE](#debug-linux-application-from-vitis-ide)
   - [Summary](#summary)

-# Build Linux Applications for PS
+# Build and Debug Linux Applications

 The earlier examples highlighted creation of the bootloader images and bare-metal applications for APU, RPU, and PMU using the Vitis IDE.
 In this chapter, we will introduce how to develop Linux applications.